 The UK has seen dramatic gains in life expectancy, with the number of people aged 85 or above predicted to increase from 1.7 to 3.7 million over the next 20 years.

-The theme is led by the NIHR Newcastle Biomedical Research Centre Director, Professor Avan Sayer, who has international recognition for her research on the role of skeletal muscle in ageing, health and disease.
-Her leadership has allowed the delivery of a step change in our capacity to translate the understanding of biological ageing into advances in the prevention, diagnosis and treatment of sarcopenia, frailty and multimorbidity.
+Led by the NIHR Newcastle BRC Director, Professor Avan Sayer, who has international recognition for her research on the role of skeletal muscle in ageing, health and disease, we draw on the experimental medicine expertise in our five research themes, as well as building on Newcastle’s international reputation for basic science, epidemiological and clinical ageing research.
+This is allowing us to deliver a step change in our capacity to translate the understanding of biological ageing into advances in the prevention, diagnosis and treatment of the ageing syndromes of sarcopenia, frailty and multimorbidity.